 This one-hour seminar meets regularly to focus on acquiring knowledge in the area of multicultural issues.
 The seminar will be led by Staff who will assist externs in exploring their own identity and increasing self-awareness while developing skills to work competently with diverse populations.

-Applications are being accepted electronically ONLY this year.
+Applications are being accepted electronically ONLY.
 We will have you fill out a survey with basic contact information and then you will upload your application materials directly in that survey program.
-Please make sure that you complete the ONLINE application survey and DO NOT send materials to Dr. Grigar by postal mail or email.
+Please make sure that you complete the ONLINE application survey and DO NOT send materials to the Counseling Center by postal mail or email.

-Please note that applications are accepted ELECTRONICALLY ONLY by completing the survey.
+Please note that applications are accepted ELECTRONICALLY ONLY by completing this form.